 I am pleased to report that the Company has made significant progress in 2015 in financial, commercial and regulatory terms.
-Our Chief Executive Officer, Sean Smith, will provide more detail in his Report on page 8, but first, I will give an overview of this progress.
+Our Chief Executive Officer, Sean Smith, will provide more detail in his Report, but first, I will give an overview of this progress.